Theodore Tugboat: Origins

 The original idea for the series came to Halifax native Andrew Cochran, as he tried to explain the unique characteristics and work of Halifax Harbour vessels to his three-year-old son while walking along the Halifax waterfront.
 According to Cochran, "When you are with kids, you tend to give human characteristics to buildings, cars and boats."
 Cochran and his production company, Cochran Entertainment, went on to lead the development of the series with the CBC in Canada, starting in 1989.
 Production commenced in 1992 with the first broadcasts aired on CBC in 1993.
 Cochran Entertainment produced all 130 original episodes with Cochran as the executive producer.
 Jeff Rosen served as the Executive Story Editor and Principal Writer of the series.
 The designs and faces for most of the characters were created by art director and master model maker Fred Allen.
 CBC Art Director Tom Anthes designed the set, which featured buildings and structures of Halifax Harbour.
-More than 60 of the 130 episodes were directed by Robert Cardona, the co-creator of the television show Tugs and producer of Thomas & Friends.
+More than 60 of the 130 episodes were directed by Robert Cardona, the co-creator of the television show Tugs and producer for Seasons 1 and 2 of Thomas & Friends.
 These series employed techniques later used in Theodore Tugboat such as humanized vehicles, life lessons and the use of a 1960s pop culture figure as narrator.